umbraco/UmbracoDocs/Umbraco-Cloud/Deployment/Migrate-Existing-Site/part-2.md

 ![Manage environments](images/setup-dev-env.PNG)

 Before you clone down the Cloud project to your local machine, you need to login to the backoffices of your Umbraco Cloud environments and delete the default Media types (*File*, *Folder* and *Image*) from the *Settings* section.
+You need to do the same for the default Membertype, *Member*, found in the *Member* section.
 If you have two environments, it's important that you remember to do this, on both the Development and the Live environment.

 ![Default media types](images/media-types.PNG)